ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/data_part_1.rst

   * - **Param**
     - T or Temperature

 It is quite often the case that GRIB data comes as several fields in the same file, and using the GRIB Filter icon is an easy way to extract just the fields you want without making copies of the file.
-This icon also has some parameters to perform some post-processing on the data, which we will cover in `Processing Data <https://confluence.ecmwf.int/display/METV/Processing+Data>`_.
+This icon also has some parameters to perform some post-processing on the data, which we will cover in :ref:`Processing Data <processing_data>`.

 Plotting Grid Values
 --------------------